Rottensnare/AlchemyProject/README.md

 5. The AI in its current form can have simple conversations with the player, can execute work related behavior, like "gathering" alchemy ingredients, chase hostiles, search for hostiles, patrol and move to locations using the road network.
 All of this is done using behavior trees, dynamic sub-trees, behavior tree tasks, decorators, services and EQS.
 AI road movement utilizes custom pathfinding for finding a path to the destination using the road network.
 Even when the closest road is outside of the navigation invoker radius, the AI will try to navigate to the closest road using EQS.

+The project also contains:

+- Custom made open world level
+- Procedural foliage
+- Usage of data tables
+- UI & Widgets
+- Dynamic night and day cycle with timekeeping